How could there be light before the sun and moon were created?

 THE BIBLE SAYS GOD CREATED LIGHT on the first day of Creation Week, yet the sun and moon were not created until the fourth day.
 How could light exist before the sun and moon were created?

-It's the first chapter of the Bible that most people start reading.
+People who are new to reading the Bible will usually start at the first chapter.
 And almost instantly, in verse 3, they read that God said on the first day of creation, “Let there be light: and there was light” (Genesis 1:3).

 But it isn't until several verses later, on Day 4 of Creation Week, that they find that the sun, moon, and stars were created.
 “And God made two great lights; the greater light to rule the day, and the lesser light to rule the night; he made the stars also … to give light upon the earth” (Genesis 1:16-17).